gutiii-ops/gutiii-ops/CODE_OF_CONDUCT.md

 ## Introducción | Introduction

-Este perfil promueve un entorno de colaboración inclusivo, respetuoso y enfocado en la calidad del código.
+Este proyecto promueve un entorno de colaboración inclusivo, respetuoso y enfocado en la calidad del código.
 La prioridad es garantizar que el código sea **limpio, legible y fácil de mantener**, no solo para nosotros, sino también para futuros colaboradores.
-This profile promotes an inclusive, respectful, and quality-driven collaboration environment.
-The priority is to ensure that the code is **clean, readable, and easy to maintain**, not just for us but also for future collaborators.
+This project fosters an inclusive, respectful, and quality-driven collaboration environment.
+The priority is to ensure that the code is **clean, readable, and easy to maintain**, not just for us but also for future contributors.

-Al contribuir a este perfil en cualquiera de sus repositorios, te pido que sigas estas normas para fomentar un espacio de trabajo saludable y efectivo para tod@s.
+Al contribuir a este repositorio, te pedimos que sigas estas normas para fomentar un espacio de trabajo saludable y efectivo para todos.
-When contributing to this profile or any of its repositories, I ask you to follow these guidelines to create a healthy and effective workspace for everyone.
+When contributing to this repository, please follow these guidelines to maintain a healthy and effective workspace for everyone.

 ---